sebasibarguen/udacity-nanodegree-visualization/README.md

 * Over the year, the highest flight delays occur during **summer** and **end of year**

 #### Ideas for improvement

-With more time, I would of loved to:
-- [x] re-aggregate data to be consistent between charts.
-All should be averages.
-- [x] change hours to be consistent on both graphs, to 24 hour format
-- [x] add information to legend to make COLORs clear.
-Cold - Hot
-- [] make title and subtitle more specific. shorten and more precise.
-- [x] clarify what data is being used. just 2008
-- [x] move December after November
-- [x] ~~2008 after 2007~~
-- [] try out cycle plot for years graph
-- [] add tooltip to big plot
-- [] change DepDelay to a more understandable name in pop overs
+- [ ] change DepDelay to a more understandable name in pop overs
-- [] reasons for picking bar and line
+- [ ] reasons for picking bar and line
-- [x] add other feedback from Pixelapse
-- [] length of delay and number of flights related?
+- [ ] length of delay and number of flights related?

-- [x] add comments in `index.html` and `main.css`
-- [x] in main.js, explain commented out code or remove
-- [x] improve story
-  * start with a more relevant question to the average flyer.
-If you can't stand delays, what type should you book your flight?
-  * This leads to natural questions of, what day of the week and month of the year are worst for delays?
-  * Do it just for 2008.
+##### For the future:

-- [] add a dynamic grid table, with the ability to change the data for a given year
+- [ ] add a dynamic grid table, with the ability to change the data for a given year
-- [] add summary circle dashboard on top
+- [ ] add summary circle dashboard on top

 ## Feedback
 To validate and review my visualizations, I conducted 4 interviews.
 Most were completed through email